 2. 80% of your inbound calls are about the same ten things.
 First, eliminate those problems in future products, packaging and policies.
 The best way to handle these calls is to eliminate them.
 Second, put clear, fun and complete answers to these questions online where they are easy to find.
 And third, hire talented voice actors to record engaging answers to each, and offer them as a first resort as a result of #1, above.

-3. Change your onhold music to Bill Cosby and Woody Allen records.
+3. Change your on-hold music to Gary Gulman and Hannibal Buress routines.